 - There are about 42 different species of dolphins and all have a somewhat different appearance.

-- Dolphins have a streamlined and long body structure in order to move fast underwater.
+- Dolphins have a streamlined and long body structure to move fast underwater.

-- They have an average body length from 8 to 9 feet and body weight from 190 to 260 kg.
+- They have an average body length of 8 to 9 feet and body weight from 190 to 260 kg.

 - However, members of different species might have different body sizes.

 - Most dolphins have two arms like fins, a fin on the back, and a tail that split into two flukes.

 - Their usual body color ranges from grey, blue, or brown.
 However, some species also have spots or stripes on the skin, such as killer whales.